 - Reduce speed and add in flour.
 Beat until well mixed.

 - Keep beating until the dough starts to come together.
-It will look somewhat dry and crumbly.
+It will look somewhat dry and crumbly but will come together.

 - Form the dough into a ball and cover, refrigerate until firm (at least one hour)